juditacs/sigmorphon2018/README.md

 # Task1

-As explained in the paper (TODO link), we trained a large number of random experiments on three languages, chose the 5 best configuration by language, then we ran the 15 configs on every language and every data size.
+As explained in the [paper](https://aclanthology.org/K18-3016/), we trained a large number of random experiments on three languages, chose the 5 best configuration by language, then we ran the 15 configs on every language and every data size.
 These configurations are available in the